-UPDATE (2:25 p.m. on Wednesday, Aug.
-27): A Florida man accused of murder in the 1984 disappearance of a teen from Summit Township was arraigned on Wednesday.
+A Florida man accused of murder in the 1984 disappearance of a 13-year-old girl from Summit Township was arraigned in Jackson on Wednesday afternoon.

 "This arrest demonstrates that time does not diminish our resolve.
 Detective Sergeant Kelly Ebersole and Detective Mark Easter have shown relentless dedication on this case.
-Holding Hugall accountable after all these years is a testament to their commitment and to the fact that we never quit, no matter how long it takes," Sheriff Gary Schuette said.
+Holding Hugall accountable after all these years is a testament to their commitment and to the fact that we never quit, no matter how long it takes," said Sheriff Gary Schuette.

 First-degree felony murder carries a mandatory penalty of life in prison without the possibility of parole in Michigan.